This is some text inside of a div block.

 • Use SSH key-only access and multi-factor auth

-When Linux VPS USA Makes Sense
+When a Linux VPS in the USA Makes Sense

 • Your traffic is primarily from the U.S., Latin America, or global users